 Warm Neutral Paint Colours for EVERY Room in Your Home

-You’d be surprised at HOW MANY of my E-design clients say, ‘I’m sorry, I don’t like greige or gray – I want warm colours on my walls’.
+You’d be surprised at HOW MANY of my E-design clients say, ‘I’m sorry, I don’t like greige or gray – I only like warm colours’.
 To which I say, ‘don’t be SORRY, it’s your home and YOU have to be comfortable in it!
-And besides, there are TONS of rooms that don’t like gray or greige either, preferring warmer colours to suit their finishings, furnishings and exposures.
+And besides, there are TONS of rooms that don’t like gray or greige either, preferring warm neutral colours to suit their specific finishings, furnishings and exposures.

-And besides, you’re not alone in loving warmth, and in fact, might even be ahead of the curve as homeowners begin the migration away from gray to the warmer end of things – oh, it’s started (read more on that HERE).
+You’re not alone in loving warmth either, and in fact, might even be ahead of the curve as homeowners begin the migration away from gray to the warmer end of things – oh, it’s started (read more on that HERE).

 The waiting room at Eddins Counselling – I could wait here all day (and lord knows I need the counselling…)